Let it Snow! 5 Tips for Enjoying a Snowy Big Bear

 Check out our tips for enjoying the snow in Big Bear Lake so you can make the most out of your winter vacation this season.

-Get out of the grind and back to nature when you visit Big Bear Lake, one of Southern California’s favorite winter destinations.
-We are expecting more snow throughout the season, so be prepared to have fun!
-Here are five tips on how to have fun and stay safe during your visit to Big Bear Lake this winter:
+Escape the grind this winter and get back to nature when you visit Big Bear Lake!
+As Southern California’s favorite winter destination, be prepared to have fun with these tips on enjoying the snow and staying safe during your visit.

-Warm clothes are a must in colder mountain temperatures, especially for little ones who will want to tumble, slide and run through the soft, white powder.
-Wear layers such as turtlenecks, thermals or long sleeved shirts, sweaters or hoodies, a warm jacket and snow pants.
-Snow boots and thermal socks are a good idea if you plan on playing in the snow and gloves and beanies are recommended for everyone.
-Bring extras of everything so you can shed the wet clothes and slip into something warm and dry when you’ve had your fill of snow play.
+Warm clothes are a must in colder mountain temperatures.
+Especially for little ones who will want to tumble, slide and run through the snow.
+Layer up with thermals and other long sleeved shirts, sweaters or hoodies.
+A warm, waterproof jacket and snow pants are also encouraged for any snow play or sports.
+Snow boots and thermal socks are a great idea if you plan on snowshoeing or tubing; also be sure to protect your hands and ears with warm gloves and beanies.
+Bring extras of everything so you can shed any wet clothes and slip into something warm and dry when you’ve had your fill of snow play.

 Bring Your Imagination!

-Seeing soft piles of snow tends to remind people about the beauty of nature and the nature of playfulness.
-It stirs the imagination.
-Visions of building snowmen, snow angels and snow castles are all fun family activities that become possible during your visit to Big Bear’s wonderland of snow.
-You can stop by the Big Bear Visitors Center at 630 Bartlett Rd. for maps, area suggestions and a $5 Daily Adventure Pass, if needed.
+Snow has a way of stirring our imaginations and sense of playfulness.
+Visions of building snowmen, creating snow angels and snow ball fights are all fun family activities in Big Bear’s winter wonderland.
+Need some inspiration?
+You can stop by the Big Bear Visitors Center for maps, area suggestions and a $5 Daily Adventure Pass, if needed.

 Snow Tubing In Big Bear